proscrumdev/battleship-embedded/README.md

 ```

 ## Run unit-tests
 To allow running unit-tests on a development machine or in a build process, the code is part of a platform independent library.
-You can use the PlatformIO CLI to execute these tests
+You can use the PlatformIO CLI to execute these tests.
+You might have to run a `pio run -e native` once to install the native platform first.

 ```bash
 pio test -e native